Bootstrapping Euclidean Two-point Correlators: Bootstrapping two-point correlators

 The operator basis $\{\O_i\}$ we choose to construct the matrix $\mathcal{M}$ is organized in terms of its level.
 Truncation of $\M$ to level $L$ defines a finite-dimensional submatrix of $\M$ that is built out of basis operators $\{\O\}_i$ of levels up to $L/2$.
 For the matrix $\N$, note that the commutator $[H,\O]$ has a weight bigger than that of $\O$ by 1.
 Therefore, truncation of $\N$ to level $L+1$, constructed by operator basis of levels up to $L/2$, produces a finite-dimensional submatrix of $\N$ whose matrix elements are expectation values of operators with levels up to $L+1$.
 In this work, when we declare that ground-state bootstrap is performed at level $L$, we have used truncation of $\M$ to level $L$ and truncation of $\N$ to level $L+1$.
 Similarly, for thermal bootstrap at level $L$, we have used truncation of $\M$ to level $L$. {In practice, the nontrivial step in this truncation is the computation of $D$ and the construction of linearly independent bases for the matrices $\lambda_{D/G}$ and $\lambda_A D^\dagger - D \lambda_A$.
 A concrete algorithm for performing this task is given in Appendix~\ref{appendix:finitedimdiscussion}.
 While not guaranteed to be complete, it systematically reproduces the majority of the independent constraints up to the corresponding level in all cases examined.}

 Primal bootstrap constraints up to level $L$ still produce rigorous bounds on the physical observables of interest.
 As explained above, one can formulate the dual of such level-$L$ primal problem that takes the form \eqref{SDP:MNboot} where the dimension of the matrices are finite.
 However, such a dual optimization problem is still infinite-dimensional because the variables $\vec{\lambda}(\tau)$ are functions of $\tau$.
 A simple way to proceed is to test positivity on a finite grid of times $\{\tau_i\}$.
-This is not a rigorous method since positivity might be violated at some intermediate times in between the grid points.
-However, by refining the grid one can hope to converge on reliable bounds.
-Note that this method is similar to the barrier function method adopted in \cite{Lawrence:2024mnj}, see Appendix \ref{app:lawrence} for more on this.
+A naive fixed-grid check is not rigorous, since positivity might be violated between grid points.
+However, by refining the grid one can hope to converge on reliable bounds.\footnote{This limitation is not intrinsic to grid-based or barrier-function methods.
+For a finite-dimensional function ansatz, adaptive refinement combined with certified derivative bounds, interval arithmetic, or controlled subdivision can establish positivity between sampled points.
+Likewise, adaptive quadrature can evaluate a barrier function and its gradient with controlled error \cite{Lawrence:2024spectral}.} Note that this method is similar to the barrier function method adopted in \cite{Lawrence:2024mnj}; see Appendix \ref{app:lawrence} for more on this.

 We will instead opt for a rigorous approach, based on the weak duality theorem in SDP, which implies that \textit{any} feasible solution of (\ref{SDP:MNboot}) provides a rigorous lower bound on the primal objective $\operatorname{Tr} \widehat{O} \M(T)$ in (\ref{primalMN}).
 Therefore, we can render the dual problem (\ref{SDP:MNboot}) finite-dimensional by expanding $\vec{\lambda}(\tau)$ in a finite-dimensional basis ansatz and searching for the optimal feasible solution within this restricted function space.
 The resulting feasible solution still yields a rigorous lower bound on the primal objective.